tastyminerals/nn_search2/README.md

 ![0](https://i.imgur.com/AbJMvwZ.png)

-Imagine you want to find a sequence of ANY determiner (like "a", "an" or "the") and ANY noun in range of max 2 any other [tokens](https://en.wikipedia.org/wiki/Lexical_analysis#Token).
+Imagine you want to find a sequence of ANY determiner (like "a", "an" or "the") and ANY noun in range of max 2 other [tokens](https://en.wikipedia.org/wiki/Lexical_analysis#Token).
 You enter the following search query ``DT NN{2}``.

 ![1](http://i.imgur.com/cHgVFN2.png)